Crossing the Sahara: The Call to Go North

 Anyone in the world can download the YKC Prayer App (Your Kingdom Come).
 It is available in the iPhone App store and Google Play for Android users.
 Simply search for YKC.
 During the registration process you can choose a preferred language.
 You can also choose various regions in Africa from which to receive requests.
 There is an additional step needed to receive permission to “post” requests.
 Once you have downloaded the App, open it, and look for the three white lines in the upper left hand corner.
 Tap on that and click “Contact Us”.
 Let us know the organization you are with and after confirmation you will be granted “Requester” status.

 Requests can be posted in Arabic, French, and English.
 Instantly they are posted, and people will receive them in either of the three languages.
 The app translates them automatically.

 Once they have read the request there is a “Pray” button they can click.
 It is very similar to “Like” on Facebook.
 The poster of the request will be able to see how many people are praying.
 The intercessor can also post a message of encouragement or a scripture reference and send it.
 In this way isolated people workers among Muslim people groups can instantly feel the prayer support coming from all over the world.
 Join this prayer effort to see His Kingdom come and His will be done in every people group in Africa.

-More articles in this series on African Mobilization:
+More stories in this series on African Mobilization: